Plantar Fasciitis – Foot Pain You Can Make Go Away

 - Change your shoes!
 Sometimes that's all it takes.

 - Try out a foot massage for plantar fasciitis.

 - Orthopedic splints you wear during the night to stretch your fascia.

 - Doctor-prescribed orthopedic shoes that distribute the pressure on the foot more evenly.

 A massage a day keeps the pain away

 If you are keen to do something yourself to relieve the pain – and provide your plantar fascia some relief – there are a couple of techniques you can use.
-Studies have proved that massage has positive long-term results, as well as it is effective as a quick pain-relief tecnique.
+Studies have proven that massage has positive long-term results, as well as being effective as a quick pain-relief technique.

 - Next, try pulling the top of your foot again, but this time using your hand.
 Massage the fascia carefully with your other hand, stay longer in the areas that hurt the most.

 - Include the Achilles heel and calf massage for plantar fasciitis relief.
 Go along your muscles with slow, deep movements, starting from the plantar fascia, continuing towards the heel and calf.
 Repeat the sequence with the movements across the muscles.

 - Last, step gently on the massage ball and roll it under your foot for a minute.
 It is most effective if done regularly, especially right after you get up, and before going to bed.